szymonh/SWDscan/README.md

 +----------------- FAILURE -----------------+
 ```

+## Nothing found?

+In case the target fails to switch to SWD mode:
+- put the target into reset state
+- put the target into bootloader mode (bootN pins)
+- ensure common ground is present between scanner board and target

 ## No Platformio?

 No problem, just copy the contents of src/main.cpp to a new Arduino project, remove the Arduino.h import from the first line and you're ready to go.